API

 Parameters:

-• nightly_totals (pandas.DataFrame) – A DataFrame indexed by "target" (str) and "day_obs_iso8601" (str in YYYY-MM-DD format), filter names as column names (float), with total effective exposure times.
+• nightly_totals (pandas.DataFrame) – A DataFrame indexed by "targe_name" (str) and "day_obs_iso8601" (str in YYYY-MM-DD format), filter names as column names (float), with total effective exposure times.

 • start_dayobs_mjd (float) – The dayobs MJD of the first night in the plot.